Data on its own holds no value

 Understanding the value of data

 What is the value of data?
 Ackoff (1989) suggests that "data, like metallic ores, are of no value until they are processed into a useable (i.e. relevant) form".
-As Ackoff points outs, the millions of data records being generated onboard vessels are of no value if they are not given specific use.
-Of course, many of them have already a purpose onboard the vessel.
-Eg. measure the oil temperature of an engine and triggering an alarm if the value exceeds a threshold.
+As Ackoff points out, the millions of data records generated onboard vessels are useless if they are not explicitly used.
+Of course, many of them already have a purpose onboard the vessel.
+E.g. measure the oil temperature of an engine and trigger an alarm if the value exceeds a threshold.
 However, the value of those data signals can be further enhanced or augmented by exploring other complementary interpretations and uses.
-Why should not oil temperature be used to predict malfunctions in the engine, or planned maintenance activities?
+Why should oil temperature not be used to predict malfunctions in the engine or planned maintenance activities?

-The more we process data (not data manipulation), the higher its value becomes.
-Information normally reflects the contextualization of data.
+The more we process data (not data manipulation), the higher its value.
+Information typically reflects the contextualization of data.
 Data monitoring and reporting are sources of information.
 They support decision-makers to answer questions such as where a vessel is operating.
 How much fuel has been used?
 What kind of cargo is it carrying?

-Understanding how to increase the effectiveness of vessel operations requires, however, knowledge.
+Understanding how to increase the effectiveness of vessel operations requires knowledge.
 Knowledge results from extracting meaning from information, which requires complementary field expertise.
-Expertise in vessel design and vessel operations is essential to interpret data and information from vessel operations and to identify and propose areas for improvement.
+Expertise in vessel design and operations is essential to interpret data and information from vessel operations and identify and propose improvement areas.

 Figure 1 – Data, information, knowledge, wisdom (*expertise) pyramid – Based on Ackoff (1989).